plandex-ai/plandex/README.md

 <br>

-<h3 align="center">Reliable AI driven development in your terminal.<br/>Build entire features and apps with a robust and scalable workflow.</h3>
+<h3 align="center">AI driven development in your terminal.<br/>Build entire features and apps with a robust workflow.</h3>
 <br/>

 ---